Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions

 \subsection{Univariate Development}

-Ideally, as stated earlier, the knot of the covariate process, indicating a milestone or an event of it, occurs first, followed by the knot of the mediator process and then that of the outcome process.
+Ideally, as stated earlier, the knot of the covariate process, indicating a milestone or an event in the process, occurs first, followed by the knot of the mediator process and then that of the outcome process.
 Therefore, we can specify the paths from the covariate knot to the other two knots and the path from the mediator knot to the outcome knot if we observe this temporal order.
 Otherwise, these paths between the knots may not be reasonable since we usually do not expect a later event predict an earlier one.
-Accordingly, we first constructed a univariate latent growth curve model because we want to estimate the fixed knot for each longitudinal process and then decide possible paths for the proposed models in this section.
-The estimated knots of the development of reading, mathematics, and science ability were around $93$, $100$ and $100$ months, respectively, suggesting that we can construct longitudinal models with the paths between these knots.
+Therefore, in this section, we first constructed a univariate latent growth curve model with the linear-linear functional form to estimate the fixed knot for each longitudinal process and then decide on possible paths for the proposed models.
+The estimated knot of the development of reading, mathematics, and science ability was around $93$, $100$, and $100$ months, respectively, suggesting that we can construct longitudinal models with the paths between these knots.